bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 *******************************************************

 With 9.2, it is no longer necessary to copy maven dependencies to a specific folder manually or with the maven dependency plugin.
-However, this "old" way still works.
+However, this `old way <https://answers.axonivy.com/questions/2089/add-library-with-pom-xml>`__ still works.

 .. container:: admonition note toggle